Soumy17/Trio_Practice/README.md

 # Trio_Practice
-Practice questions and answers solved by team.
+Practice questions and answers solved by team..